Circulation of Materials: Borrower's Policy

 h.
 Hunting/fishing license

 C. All children or young adults up to age 18 can be issued a library card with parent’s or legal guardian’s signature.
-Parents are financially responsible for lost books, fines, and other charges on cards issued to children and young adults.
+The parent or legal guardian must present a valid photo ID with current local address.
+Parents or legal guardian are financially responsible for lost books, fines, and other charges on cards issued to children and young adults.
 Juvenile cards are also issued for non-residents with payment of non-resident fee*.
-Signature of parent or legal guardian is required.
+Signature and photo ID of parent or legal guardian is required.
 Non-resident cards are available to San Pasqual Valley Unified School District students for a reduced fee*.
-Parent or legal guardian signature is required.
+Parent or legal guardian signature and photo ID is required.
 Married young adults need to present “writ of emancipation” issued by Superior Court Judge or legal guardianship papers if spouse was appointed as guardian.

 F. The Library District reserves the right to limit the number of books to be checked out on a given subject.

-Loan periods for all circulating library materials are posted in the libraries.
+Loan periods for all circulation library materials are posted in the libraries.
 Loan periods on high demand items may be adjusted.

 A maximum of two (2) renewals are allowed.
 Items may not be renewed a third time.
 Renewals will be disallowed if item has a hold.